spearwolf/picimo/src/picimo/ce/PictureElement/README.md

 Sets a reference to the texture for the image.

+A *dynamic* attribute.
+Is read out every time during the *renderFrame* event.

 | Attribute | Value | Description |
 |-----------|-------|-------------|
 | src | *css query selector* | Specifies the texture element which should be used for the image |
 | frame | *frame name* | *Optional.* Specifies the texture frame.
 Works only when the `src` selector references a `<pi-texture-atlas>` element. |

-A *dynamic* attribute.
-Is read out every time during the *renderFrame* event.

 ### `display-position`

 Defines the *position (x, y, z)* and *size (width, height)* of the image.

 ![picture display-position](../../../../doc/images/picture%20display-position.png)

+A *dynamic* attribute.
+Is read out every time during the *renderFrame* event.

 #### Attributes for `display-position`